xiaobaobaochifan/FinanceCodeGen/README.md

 ✔ Automatic finance code generation
 ✔ Simple UI for easy interaction
 ✔ JavaScript-based logic for real-time updates
+✔ Easy to modify for your own project

 ## 🛠 How to Use